What is Aida Count? 14-Count = 14 Stitches Per Inch (Quick Guide)

 14-Count: The Universal Standard

-This is the workhorse of cross stitch.
+This is the workhorse of cross stitch, and the most common count recommended by experienced stitchers on r/CrossStitch and the Cross Stitch Forum.
 Most patterns assume 14-count unless they say otherwise.
-It strikes the perfect balance between detail and ease—stitches are small enough to look refined but large enough to work without eye strain.
+It strikes the perfect balance between detail and ease — stitches are small enough to look refined but large enough to work without eye strain.

 Best for: Most projects, following kit instructions, reliable results